reciprocity/zenlib/README.md

 ### Adding a new package/component

-1. Create a folder under the `package` folder.
+1. Create a folder under the `packages` folder.
 Name it as the component, using Kebab case.
-It should contain an `index.js` file that export the main component.
+It should contain an `index.js` file that exports the main component.

 - Add a `README.md`
 - Add a `package.json` to handle the new component dependencies